 4. There was no report of the destruction of the oilfield or the town in the press at the time, nor has a federal report on Burning Springs been found in the Archives of the United States to this day.
 In fact, there is no mention of Burning Springs anywhere in all the voluminous documents on the Civil War except the report of General Jones quoted above, and the American public does not yet know that the Confederates destroyed one of the world's two oilfields in 1863.

-During the year 1862, the Congress of the United States passed a law severing the western counties of Virginia from the eastern counties and ordered that a vote should be taken upon a constitution for the new state at a special election.
-The election was held on March 27, 1863, during which voters adopted a constitution, which provided, among other things, for the gradual abolition of slavery.
-The date of the admission of the new state to the union was set by law on June 20, 1863, and, immediately after the election, a convention was called at Parkersburg for the purpose of choosing the new state officers and members of Congress.
+In the year 1862, the Congress of the United States passed a law severing the western counties of Virginia from the eastern counties and ordered that a vote should be taken upon a constitution for the new state at a special election.
+The election was held on March 27, 1863, during which voters adopted a constitution that provided, among other things, for the gradual abolition of slavery.
+The date of the admission of the new state to the union was set by law on June 20, 1863, and immediately after the election, a convention was called at Parkersburg for the purpose of choosing the new state officers and members of Congress.

 General Jones and all the survivors of Burning Springs attest that not a single Union soldier was there to defend it.
 Legend has it the soldiers were ordered downriver before the attack, and it is a fact supported by the muster rolls of the Eleventh Virginia Volunteers, now in the Archives of the United States, that the regiment was at Parkersburg on May 9, 1863.
 This is one of the curious aspects of the case, which, together with other recent discoveries to be referred to hereafter, make Burning Springs one of the great unsolved mysteries of the war.

 The mystery, therefore, lies not with the correspondents but with the military authorities.
 Was the news suppressed?
-Certainly, the whole affair was a burlesque on military operations, and there were abundant reasons for secrecy and suppression.
-If the news was suppressed, the reasons for the suppression must have stemmed back to the very top of the government.
+Indeed, the whole affair was a burlesque on military operations, and there were abundant reasons for secrecy and suppression.
+If the news had been suppressed, the reasons for the suppression must have stemmed back to the very top of the government.
 In contrast to the stern and unrelenting attitude of the War Department toward Rathbone and Trimble, no army officer was ever called to account for the loss of Burning Springs.
-In fact, so far as the federal records go, Burning Springs was not lost.
-The wonder would be not that the story was suppressed, but that the suppression was so inordinately successful and permanent.
+So far as the federal records go, Burning Springs was not lost.
+The wonder would be not that the story was suppressed but that the suppression was so inordinately successful and permanent.

 Part III: Peeling the Onion